maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

     -  Views simply represent different HTML pages, or elements of HTML on a page.
 When a request is made for a page at a route, Express will locate the views associated with that route, then render the Pug view template with any additional data and send it to the browser as HTML for display in the browser.
 Pug provides a shorthand for us to write clean, easy to read code that will be compiled into HTML.
     - The first few lines of the `layout.pug` simply create a default HTML page.
     - The next `link` tags shows the little icon on a browser tab.
 The `meta` tag helps keep the map fullscreen on different devices.
     - The `block head` section creates a block named head where we can add content to the html page.
 Now, we are only making a page title and adding a style sheet.
 In the next layout, we will add more content.
 This keeps the layout head light in case we want to include different content in each view, which we will do.
+We are also calling for our own style.css, which is site specific style code.
     - The `body` section has a few different things going on.
         - First, we create a new global div container with the id of `main` and the class `container`. `#` means create a new div with the id of the word that follows, and pairing that with the `.container` tells Pug to also add the class `container` to the new div.
         - Next, inside that div (notice the indents) we have two more sibling divs, a header and a `block content`.
 The `header` we are going to keep light, but the `block content` is where we want all our magic to go.